 Also, when working in a partnership, it’s a great idea to draft and sign a written partnership agreement.
 This isn’t required, though.

-To form an LLC, you’ll have to file articles of organization with the California Secretary of State, as well as pay a filing fee.
+To form an LLC, you’ll have to file articles of organization with the California Secretary of State, and pay a filing fee.

-When filing your articles of organization, you must appoint an individual or a corporation that will serve as your registered agent (also known as an agent for service of process).
+When filing your articles of organization, you must appoint an individual or a corporation to serve as your registered agent (also known as an agent for service of process).

-One more thing: you aren’t legally required to draft anLLC operating agreement, but it’s a good idea to do so anyway, even if you’re operating as a single-member LLC.
+One more thing: you aren’t legally required to draft anLLC operating agreement, but it’s a good idea to write one anyway, even if you’re operating as a single-member LLC.

 If you choose to have your corporation taxed as an S corporation, you’ll need to file Form 2553 Election by a Small Business Corporation with the IRS.

-Shareholders also need to hold a director’s meeting, during which the directors will adopt bylaws, designate the corporate officers, authorize issuance of stock, and take care of other important matters.
+Shareholders also need to hold a director’s meeting, during which the directors will adopt bylaws, designate the corporate officers, authorize the issuance of stock, and take care of other important matters.

 The next step is to check if you need to obtain any business licenses or permits, as well as an EIN, to operate legally as a business.
 Once again, we’ll break it all down for you:

 You’ll use this number for tax filing and reporting purposes, both with the IRS and the state of California.

-If you’re operating as a sole proprietor or single-member LLC (SMLLC), you can use your personal Social Security number instead, provided that you don’t have any employees.
+If you’re operating as a sole proprietor or single-member LLC (SMLLC), you can use your personal Social Security number instead, as long as you don’t have any employees.

 How do you get your free EIN?

 Want to know more about EINs?
 We’ve got you covered with our Freelancer’s Guide to EIN.

 If your business is located in an unincorporated area (meaning, it doesn’t have its own municipal government), the license will be issued by your county instead.

 This is usually an easy license to get, and you can probably get it all done online.
 All you have to do is fill out an application and pay the filing fee, which varies.

 For details, check your city or county government website.
 Get a link to the local website you need by clicking here.

-Whether or not you need these types of licenses from a California state agency will depend on the type of work that you do.
+Whether or not you need these types of licenses from a California state agency depends on the type of work that you do.